NSL-Develop/KB28/README.md

 - Write ``{"token":"<token>"}`` in this file.
 Replace ``<token>`` with your Discord bot token.
 - Open the command prompt in the current folder and run the command ``node index.js``.

-Your robot is now online !
+Your bot is now online !
 You just have to invite it.